-There are precise criteria by which it is to be calculated, essentially aiming to include only guaranteed earnings and allowances that would be received by a settled worker in the same line of work and limiting the earnings to those gained in a 48-hour week.
+There are precise criteria by which the salary of a Tier 2 General Worker are to be calculated, essentially aiming to include only guaranteed earnings and allowances that would be received by a settled worker in the same line of work, and limiting the earnings to those gained in a 48-hour week.

-An applicant must satisfy the maintenance criteria and score 10 points under this section in order to secure a Tier 2 general visa.
+An applicant must satisfy the maintenance criteria in order to secure a Tier 2 General Visa.
 This is possible in the following ways: